Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 #5) Test Coverage

-This section describes the processes that the QA team will follow in order to optimize the coverage of business/functional requirements in test scenarios and test cases.
-Requirement Traceability Matrix: (RTM) can be used to trace all the requirements with respective test scenarios and test cases.
+This section describes the processes that the QA team will follow to optimize the coverage of business/functional requirements in test scenarios and test cases.
+Requirement Traceability Matrix (RTM) can trace all the requirements with respective test scenarios and test cases.

 #6) Test Environment

 Define the different QA environments available.
-Mention what testing will be done in which environment and by whom.
+Specify which testing will be done in each environment and by whom.
 Create an environment backup plan to take care of emergencies.
 Access to each environment should be regulated and called out with clarity.

 Testing tools that are going to be used also can be mentioned in this section.